dasari-mohana-zz/Taxi_demand_prediction_NYC_project/README.md

 # Taxi_demand_prediction_NYC_project

+I have done this Project in Kaggle, please refer below link -

 ### Context
 The yellow taxi trip records include fields capturing pick-up and drop-off dates/times, pick-up and drop-off locations, trip distances, itemized fares, rate types, payment types, and driver-reported passenger counts.
 The data used in the attached datasets were collected and provided to the NYC Taxi and Limousine Commission (TLC) by technology providers authorized under the Taxicab & Livery Passenger Enhancement Programs (TPEP/LPEP).